ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ### Spreadsheet template generation

 Once the terms and conditions form has been submitted, and you have some initial information about the dataset from the questionnaire or meeting, it is time to generate a spreadsheet for the contributor to fill in.
+The spreadsheet is generated using the [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator) repo that can be cloned and run locally, see README for install and usage instructions.

 The spreadsheet should be as simple as possible for the given experiment so that it is more easily understandable for the contributor so only select schema and properties that are relevant to their experiment.